Best Winter Treks in Nepal

 Ghorepani Poon Hill Trek

 Ghorepani Poon Hill Trek is one of the best treks you can opt for if you are planning on a winter trek.
 Located in the Annapurna region of Nepal, you can complete this trek in a relatively short time.
-Nestled at an elevation of 3,300 meters, this trek does not possess high winter risk but offers you stunning views of the Annapurna and Dhaulagiri ranges.
+Nestled at an elevation of 3,300 meters, this trek does not possess high winter risk but offers stunning views of the Annapurna and Dhaulagiri ranges.

 Ghorepani Poon Hill Panoramic View